kckecheng/gpsearch/index.md

 Overview
 ---------

 This tiny app will query golang packages by calling the API of godoc.org.
-Refer godoc API for details.
+Refer to [godoc API](https://github.com/golang/gddo/wiki/API) for details.

 Usage
 -------